 Manins says the BlackPaper examines the massive involvement by some of the world’s largest companies, such as Apple, Google, Facebook, Microsoft, Samsung and Sony.
 It also considers impacts on mobile phones, widely credited with driving the virtual reality boom in 2016.
 Designed as a bench mark document to capture baseline data, it is expected that all aspects of the industry will show quarter-on-quarter growth in future reports.

-With imminent releases of AR technology from Magicleap and Apple among others, Blackeye plans to release BlackpaperTwo in the next quarter to update information about the state of the rapidly-evolving industry worldwide and nationally.
+With imminent releases of AR technology from Magicleap and Apple among others, Blackeye Director, Michael Gregg advises that Blackeye plans to release BlackpaperTwo in the next quarter to update information about the state of the rapidly-evolving industry worldwide and nationally.

 The aim of these papers is to boost understanding within beneficiary sectors, plus spark fresh interest in the burgeoning industry from end users, as well as help to educate the general public.

 “Blackeye has deeply-connected industry experts providing thought leadership in this exciting field.
-We understand the power of storytelling through the exploration of new narrative and interaction techniques,” Manins says.
+We understand the power of storytelling through the exploration of new narrative and interaction techniques,” Mr Gregg stated.

-Blackeye is a co-founder of PROJECTR, New Zealand’s national virtual and augmented reality centre, which opens in Wellington this month.
-The company is also a founding member of the New Zealand VR/AR Association Inc. (NZVRARA), the national association for the virtual, augmented and mixed reality sector that has 120 members across New Zealand and is the official NZ chapter of the global VR/AR Association.
+Blackeye is a co-founder of PROJECTR, New Zealand’s national virtual and augmented reality centre, conceived by Blackeye director, Michael Gregg.
+The centre opens in Wellington this month.
+The company is also a founding member of the New Zealand VR/AR Association Inc. (NZVRARA), the national association for the virtual, augmented and mixed reality sector that has over 100 members across New Zealand.